The Deed of Paksenarrion: Synopsis

 The Deed of Paksenarrion was written as one long story, but published as three separate books.

 The Deed of Paksenarrion revolves around the adult life of Paksenarrion Dorthansdotter, known as Paks, of Three Firs.
-It takes place in a fictional medieval world of kingdoms of humans, dwarves, gnomes and elves.
+It takes place in a fictional medieval world of kingdoms of humans, dwarves, gnomes, and elves.

-The story begins by introducing Paks as a headstrong girl of 18, who leaves her home in Three Firs (fleeing a marriage arranged by her father) to join a mercenary company and through her journeys and hardships comes to realize that she has been gifted as a paladin, if in a rather non-traditional way.
+The story begins by introducing Paks as a headstrong girl of 18, who leaves her home in Three Firs (fleeing a marriage arranged by her father) to join a mercenary company.
+Through her journeys and hardships, she comes to realize that she has been gifted as a paladin, if in a rather non-traditional way.
 Paksenarrion works, fights, and sacrifices herself until she can see the rightful king of Lyonya established over the opposition of evil forces, or gods, and evil humans.

 Film adaptation

-As of December of 2019 Warner Bros. purchased the film rights to the books and plan on production of a live-action feature film.
+As of December 2019 Warner Bros. owned the film rights to the books and planned on production of a live-action feature film.

+Reception and analysis

+Suanna Davis discussed the series as one of the examples in her article on Representations of Rape in Speculative Fiction, in the context of Paksenarrion's backstory as survivor of an attempted rape from a superior officer as a new recruit, an event that happened in the first book of the series.
+Davis argues that when the event is mentioned later in the book, Paksenarrion's (and the author's) reference to the event as "it" rather than directly as "rape" represents an example of "silence from sexual assault survivors" on this topic, "possibly due to the cultural codes attached to the word".

+Jennifer O'Sullivan discussed the series through the lenses of the feminist theory, concluding that "her work is still largely restricted by normative notions of gender and heteronormative contexts and ideals".